abhn/good-reads/README.md

 # Good Reads

-Free and open, motivational pieces of writings by influential people in the computer world.
-I find that less and less people get to read these artworks these days, and hence the reason for this collection.
+Free and open, motivational pieces of writings.
+I have found most of them by chance, literally.
 Hope you enjoy them.
-Please feel free to make corrections or additions by sending PRs. _All submissions must be in markdown format._
+Please feel free to make additions by sending in PRs. _All submissions must be in markdown format._

     All copyrights belong to the respective creators.